stibinator/DuAEF_Duik_Docs/src/docs/performance.md

 - When rendering animations, most of the time **it's better to use image sequences** than video files.
 There is at least one very good and simple reason for it: if the render fails, you won't have to start it all again, but just the remaining frames.
 If you want to change something in the animation, you will only have to render the corresponding frames.

 - You should use a format which suits your needs (color depth, alpha channel), but also **a format which is fast to read and write** by After Effects!
-Our advice is to use **OpenEXR** (with PIZ compression): it's **lossless**, it handles **32bpc**, and has an **alpha channel**.
+Our advice is to use **OpenEXR** (with PIZ or DWA compression): it's **lossless**, it handles **32bpc**, and has an **alpha channel**.
 It is also way **faster to read/write than PNG** in After Effects, and **files are usually smaller** with EXR.
 It's better than the RAW format of your camera, it's great for storing HDRi.
 Premiere and other editting software, as well as Photoshop, can read them; as specified in the name, they're open and widely compatible.
 What more could one ask for?

+### Layer Handles

+It's not well-known, but layer handles tend to degrade the viewport performance.
+Just hiding them makes it much more responsive!
+It may be a bit hard at first to not see what layer is selected in the viewport, but once you get used to it, it's very nice.
+As you'll need to show them regularly anyway (to see the bezier paths for example), keep this shortcut in mind: [Ctrl] + [Shift] + [H].

 ### Puppet tool